EwoutDeMunck/Personal-page/README.md

 - [Node.js](https://nodejs.org) - JavaScript runtime environment

 ## Installation

--npm -i
+To install and run the project, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project's root directory.
+3. Install the project dependencies by running the following command:

+## Run the project
--npm run dev -- --host
+npm run dev -- --host <your-hostname>